Trump warns Oman over Strait of Hormuz

 How this matters for defense posture, intelligence, and adversary deterrence.

-Control of the Strait of Hormuz remains central to global energy supply security and U.S. force projection.
+Control of the Strait remains central to protecting global energy supply routes and alliance commitments.

 AFBytes analysis is AI-assisted and generated from source metadata, article summaries, and topic context.
 It is intended to help readers think through implications, not replace the original reporting from washingtontimes.com.
 See our AI and Summary Disclosure for details.